niruvn/Glasswall-Rebuild-SDK-Evaluation/README.md

 docker run -it -v C:\data\input:/input -v C:\data\output:/output *imageName*:0.1

 This command will build the container and mount "C:\data\input" to "/input" on the container and "C:\data\output" to "/output" and then immediately process the contents of "/input" and place the regenerated files and analysis reports in "/output".

+A prebuilt Docker image is availible from: https://hub.docker.com/repository/docker/glasswallsolutions/evaluationsdk

+:1 is Glasswall 1.5
+:2 is Glasswall 2.0